 A stock repurchase program was approved by the Company's board of directors and publicly announced on April 26, 2007.
 Under this program, the Company was authorized to repurchase up to \$100 million of the Company's common stock through transactions on the open market, in block trades or otherwise.
-Between May 1, 2007 and May 11, 2007, the Company repurchased 706,001 shares of the Company's common stock for a total purchase price of \$2.3.7 million.
+Between May 1, 2007 and May 11, 2007, the Company repurchased 706,001 shares of the Company's common stock for a total purchase price of \$23.7 million.
 The average price per share paid for these shares, including commissions, was \$33.55.
 Between October 30, 2007 and November 2, 2007, the Company repurchased an additional 103,235 shares of the Company's common stock for a total purchase price of \$2.9 million.
 The average price per share paid for these shares, including commissions, was \$28.60.
-Subsequent to December 31, 2007, from February 5, 2008 through February 21, 2008, the Company repurchased an additional 3,454,197 shares of the Company's common stock for a total purchase price of \$73.4 million, which completed the stock repurchases then authorized under the program.
-The average price per share paid for these shares, including commissions, was \$21.28.
-The average price per share paid for the total repurchase of 4,263,433 shares of the Company's common stock, including commissions, was \$23.49.
+Subsequent to December 31, 2007, from February 5, 2008 through February 21, 2008, the Company repurchased an additional 3,454,197 shares of the Company's common stock for a total purchase price per share paid for these shares, including commissions, was \$21.28.
+The average price per share paid for these shares of the Company's common stock, including commissions, was \$23.49.
 On February 27, 2008, the Company announced our board of directors' approval of a \$100 million increase in the authorized funds for the repurchase of our common stock under this program.
 This stock repurchase program is being funded using the Company's working capital.